KevinFrantz/coding-challenge-online-shop/README.md

 ```
 ### Attention
 This is a demo program; Everytime when you start the demo the database will be reset.

+### requirements
+The start.sh file needs docker and docker-compose.

 ## test
 To run the tests execute: